py-pdf/pypdf/docs/dev/deprecations.md

 If you are using [Poetry](https://pypi.org/project/poetry/) it is done with the `poetry.lock` file.

-## How PyPDF2 deprecates features
+## How pypdf deprecates features

-Assume the current version of PyPDF2 is `x.y.z`.
+Assume the current version of pypdf is `x.y.z`.
 After a discussion (e.g. via GitHub issues) we decided to remove a class / function / method.
 This is how we do it: